ANALYSIS-Softer inflation ‘huge relief’ for battered investors in U.S. stocks and bonds

 Bear markets in both have maximized losses in portfolios this year as rate hikes from the Federal Reserve sapped appetite for risk, and some investors have met recent rebounds in stocks and bonds with skepticism.

-The S&P 500 is now up about 15% from its mid-June lows, though still down 12% year-to-date.
+The S&P 500 is now up about 15% from its mid-June lows, though still down 12% year-to-date, while the Nasdaq is up more than 20% from its lows.
 Ten-year Treasury yields, which move inversely to prices, have fallen about 70 basis points from their June peak.

 The Consumer Price Index was unchanged last month after advancing 1.3% in June, the Labor Department said on Wednesday.